 Yes, and it is best to apply as soon as you know you want to live on campus, because applications are prioritized by date of application.
 Visit campus housing to find out more and submit your application.

 The College of Education is a close knit community and committed to the success of its students.
 If you have concerns or questions you can stop by the Office of Student Services, or make an appointment to see an advisor.
 The College encourages a strong bond between students and their advisors.
-The College of Education is also home to the CHANCE Program, which assists students with academic, personal, and professional challenges of academic preparation.
 You can also find support from your professors and fellow students.
 UIC offers many support programs and opportunities that encourage academic success.
 Your advisor can help you connect to UIC resources.

 What is Summer College?

 Summer College at UIC is a free, five-week summer program for newly admitted first year students that provide you with many paths to jump-start your academic success at UIC.
 You can improve your skills in math, computers, writing, note-taking, and studying.
 It's a great opportunity to make friends with other new students, make connections with faculty and advisors, and get to know the campus.
 The College of Education encourages first year students to participate in Summer College.
 Programs begin in June shortly after the high school year ends.

 Will my credits from another college or university transfer to the College of Education?

 Yes, if the credits earned are from an accredited institution.
 UIC participates in the Illinois Articulation Initiative (IAI).
 To find out which courses will transfer to UIC, visit the transferology site.
 Questions about course transfers can be directed to UIC's Transfer Assistance Center.
 Once you are admitted, you will meet with your College of Education advisor who can go over your academic records with you.